Bhumika2/Pygmy/README.md

     sudo alternatives --config java

     sudo alternatives --config javac

+    NOTE: Sometimes the client fails to compile or run.
+In that case please check the java and javac version using these 2 commands and change the pointing to correct java version if required.

 5. Install maven and set the location in path (if not already present)